AlastairPickering/trait_environment_misalignment/README.md

-# North American Forest Trait-Environment Misalignment
+# North American forest trait-environment misalignment

 This repository explores how functional composition affects trait-environment misalignment under climate change and identifies communities where projected climate conditions create the strongest mismatch between current and future community-level functional composition.
 The main model is implemented in the `trait-environment misalignment.ipynb` notebook.